 Here is an examples of damper element with mesh.

-Punched plate tubes.
+Punched Anode tubes.

-The correct designation for the Chinese such tubes is "punched plate", same as some radio tubes have, but I see no seller use this clear word.
-Of course, we are not against punched plate tubes as such, but the objection is against fooling the buyer with an illusion of mesh tubes, and the sound belonging to that.
+The correct designation for the Chinese such tubes is "punched Anode", same as some radio tubes have, but I see no seller use this clear word.
+Of course, we are not against punched Anode tubes as such, but the objection is against fooling the buyer with an illusion of mesh tubes, and the sound belonging to that.
 The word semi mesh is misleading also, because that suggests it has something to do with mesh, but the only relation, is the optical illusion.

 We do not say these are bad tubes, or anything like that.
 However we object against the use of the word MESH for this, because this is simple not what these are.
 Sorry for telling the truth here, but to speak openly about this is more beneficial.